Highlander embryos and donors available

-• In collaboration with our company veterinarian we produce embryos exclusively in a natural way on the farm.
+• In collaboration with our company veterinarian, we produce embryos exclusively in our breeding facility using natural methods.

 • The mares or heifers selected based on breed requirements are subjected to the necessary gynecological and health checks before superovulation.

-• It is possible to agree, after contacting us, on possible donor pairings and available breeders.
+• It is possible to agree, after contacting us, on possible donor matings and available breeders.

 HIGHLANDER BREED

-A bovine breed originating from the Scottish highlands, it is characterized by its long and thick fur, mainly reddish or black, and long horns that can reach up to 1.60 meters.
-Widespread throughout almost the entire world, for some years it has also been bred in the regions of Northern Italy.
-The thick fur allows them to live even in the most adverse climatic conditions.
+A cattle breed native to the Scottish Highlands, it is characterized by its long, thick coat, predominantly reddish or black, and long horns that can reach up to 1.60 meters.
+Widespread throughout most of the world, it has also been raised in northern Italy for several years.
+Its thick coat allows it to survive even in the most adverse climates.

 Considered a dual-purpose breed, it was imported into Italy mainly for meat training, being highly prized and appreciated for its high protein content and low fat content.